NCAR/DART/guide/distributed_state.rst

 -  The model_mod never gets a whole state vector to use.
 So no whole vector for a forward operator, and no whole vector for the mean.
 -  The model_mod can not make any assumptions about the order of elements in the state.
-   Currently, filter is ordering variables in the order they are listed in add_domain and with the dimenion order of the netcdf file.
+   Currently, filter is ordering variables in the order they are listed in add_domain and with the dimension order of the netcdf file.
 This is what is happening in most model_mod converters (model_to_dart, dart_to_model).
 However CAM and bgrid_solo rearrange the state in Lanai.
 These model_mods (and converters) have been changed to not rearrage the state.